-As grocery prices continue to skyrocket, it can be hard to find a balance between being a welcoming host and staying within your budget.
+As grocery prices change constantly, it can be hard to find a balance between being a welcoming host and staying within your budget.
 To make matters a little easier, we found truly delicious, cost-effective summer dinners that will help you entertain your favorite people without breaking the bank, sacrificing flavor, or using low-quality ingredients.
-These healthful recipes are perfect for making in large batches for a big crowd, and make great use of in-season produce and inexpensive proteins — so you can serve friends and family a great meal for $3 or less per person.
+These dinners under $3 are perfect for making in large batches for a big crowd, and make great use of in-season produce and inexpensive proteins — so you can serve friends and family a great meal for $3 or less per person.

 For these recipes, we checked each ingredient’s current prices, using a variety of sources, including Amazon, Thrive Market, Target, Walmart, and Whole Foods.

 Drumsticks are one of the cheapest cuts of chicken (they usually cost between $1.50 to $2 a pound) and this is one of those situations where “less costly” definitely doesn’t mean “less tasty.”
 Drumsticks are a universal favorite because they’re flavorful, juicy, and fun to eat — plus, they’re packed with B vitamins.
 This grilled drumstick recipe is incredibly easy to make and is an easy hit, and if each person in your party enjoys two drumsticks, the cost should be around $1 a person.
 Serve with inexpensive summer sides like our favorite potato salad and smoky corn on the cob, and you’ll still be able to provide everyone with a great meal for well under $3 a head.